Login

 The path forward

-Successful AI transformation requires more than better models or more training.
-It requires continuous visibility into how work actually evolves—visibility that most organizations simply don't have.
+Successful AI transformation requires continuous visibility into how work and skills actually evolve—the kind most organizations don't have, and that adoption dashboards actively obscure.

 This is why pilots succeed and production fails.
 The pilot proved the technology works.
-But nobody built the infrastructure to understand what happens next.
+Nobody built the infrastructure to see what happens to the people and the organization when it actually changes.